henryjfry/kodi-xtream-vod-addon/README.md

+Thanks to fryhenryj for taking the time to fix my shoddy attempt at vibe coding this addon.
+Hopefully with his effort and fixes it can be of use for soe people

 # Kodi Xtream VOD Addon: IPTV VOD to Library

 This Kodi addon allows you to seamlessly add IPTV Video-on-Demand (VOD) content to your Kodi library using Xtream API logins.
 It parses your IPTV provider's json responses and automatically generates `.strm` and `.nfo` files for movies and TV shows, enabling full Kodi library integration with metadata, artwork, and Trakt support.

 > **This addon does not provide any content.** You must have a valid, legal IPTV subscription that allows Xtream API access.

+## Version 2.6
+- Fixed by fryhenryj, all credit for taking my shoddy vibe coding attempt and turning it into something useful

 ---

 ## Version 2.5
 - Retired m3u support as this is now used less and less and causing authentication errors with some IPTV suppliers
 - Switched to full Xtream API json responses for parsing